Residence Hall Agreement

 13.4 The University reserves the right at all times throughout the term of this Agreement to assign the Student to a residence unit other than the one initially or previously assigned or occupied.

 14.1 The Student will obtain exclusively from the University any and all keys necessary to gain access to the assigned residence unit.
 All such keys remain the property of the University.
-Upon the Student's voluntary or involuntary withdrawal from University housing or the termination of occupancy under this Agreement, whichever occurs first, the student will return all keys promptly without notice or demand therefore.
+Upon the Student’s voluntary or involuntary withdrawal from University housing or the termination of occupancy under this Agreement, whichever occurs first, the Student will return all keys promptly without notice or demand thereof.

 14.2 If keys delivered to the Student are lost, damaged, or not returned in accordance with procedures established by the Office of Residential Life, a minimum penalty fee of $15 will be charged and further disciplinary action may be imposed.